Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Main results

 where $0<\delta<1~\text{and}~M>1$ are fixed $z$-independent constants; $z_0$ is a fixed $z$-independent vector in $I_z$, and

 with $d_{\pm } $ the solutions to:

-Then we have the uniform convergence with respect to $z$ under the Wasserstein distance between the uncertain Vlasov-Poisson system in the quasineutral regime and its quasineutral limit system in the two-dimensional ($d=2$) and three-dimensional ($d=3$) cases: \begin{theorem} Let $f_\varepsilon(\cdot,z)$ and $E_\varepsilon(\cdot,z)$ be a pair of weak solutions to Eq. $\eqref{7}$, $g(\cdot,z)$ be a weak solution to Eq. $\eqref{8}$.
-Assume that Assumption \ref{ass3.2} holds for all $z\in I_z$, and suppose that
+In practice, one may first fix a sample $z_0$, then there exist appropriate $\delta>0$ and $M>1$.
+Subsequently, one can find $z$ that satisfies the conditions to define the set $A_{z,\delta,M,z_0}$.
+The construction of $A_{z,\delta,M,z_0}$ is essential to establishing the uniform convergence results.
+Theorem \ref{thm1} below gives the uniform convergence with respect to $z$ in the Wasserstein distance between the uncertain Vlasov-Poisson system in the quasineutral regime and its quasineutral limit system in the two-dimensional ($d=2$) and three-dimensional ($d=3$) cases: \begin{theorem} For $d=2,3$, Let $f_\varepsilon(\cdot,z)$ and $E_\varepsilon(\cdot,z)$ be a pair of weak solutions to Eq. \eqref{7}, $g(\cdot,z)$ be a weak solution to Eq. \eqref{8}.
+Suppose that Assumption \ref{ass3.2} (i)-(vi) holds and

 where $ U_\varepsilon(x,t,z)=\int_{0}^{x} E_\varepsilon(s,t,z)ds$.
 Then there exists an initial Wasserstein distance $\psi (\varepsilon,z )=W_{2} (f_{0, \varepsilon },g_{0, \varepsilon })$ such that $\sup \limits _{t \in[0, T]} W_{1}(\tilde{f_{\varepsilon}}(t,z), g(t,z))$ uniformly converges to 0 in~$A_{z, \delta,M,z_0}$ as $\varepsilon \to 0$, where